 If you’ve discovered standing water or a foul smell near your basement floor drain, you may be facing a basement drain clogged with dirt, grease, or even roots.
-While a little water might seem harmless, what starts as a slow drain can quickly turn into a basement drain backup, sewage backup, or even structural damage to your home.
+While a little water might seem harmless, what starts as a slow drain can quickly turn into a basement drain backup, or even a sewage backup, according to the EPA, which can lead to contamination and structural damage.

 How a Basement Drain System Works